A Kayaking Trip – San Josef Bay to Port Hardy

 Diving charter boat in Browning Passage

 We continued along Browning Passage, rounding Hussar Point at the entrance to Port Alexander, and landed on a beach at the site of a former fortified First Nations village where several houses were once located near a large overhanging cliff.
 We had some lunch before getting back in our boats and paddling back up Browning Passage to our campsite.
-The remainder of the day at camp was spent relaxing in the sunshine and warm weather and pondering what to do over the next couple of days as the weather forecast was starting to deteriorate.
+The remainder of the day at camp was spent relaxing in the sunshine and warm weather and pondering what to do over the next couple of days as the weather forecast was beginning to deteriorate.

 Site of fortified village inside Hussar Point on NIgei Island